EY-Tech-Consulting-Denmark/Graphathon_2023-05-04/Cypher_exercises.md

 ```

 </details>
-Lets try to reorder the results based on descending count of claims.
+Let's try to reorder the results based on descending count of claims.
 How does this change the corellation to fraud providers?
 <br/>

 Next we will introduce specific relationships.